 Stress is very damaging to the systems of the body.
-Read the article at the link below to better understand the effect of stress on your body: https://bit.ly/3eh5ikM
+Read the article to better understand the effect of stress on your body: https://bit.ly/3eh5ikM

-Could you go an entire day without your phone?
+Could you go a whole day without your phone?

 Devices such as smartphones contribute to our stress.
 They distract us from being present, aggravate our worries, and contribute to FOMO (fear of missing out).
-Pay attention to how spending time on devices makes you feel.
-Refrain from using technology for one hour.
+Pay attention to how time on devices makes you feel.
+Stay away from technology for one hour.
 What will you do with that time?
 Could you spend it with others?
 Could you take a walk or read?
 Try something different like cooking, working in the yard, or organizing a family game night.

-Journal about your time away from technology.
+Journal about your time away from devices.
 What did you do?
 Where did you go?
 Did you accomplish something you otherwise would not have?
 Did you feel less stressed and healthier?